csjx/realtime-data/docs/source/user/user-guide.rst

 ADAM Module engineering data
 ****************************
 Since all of the data from all of the ADAM modules come into the server on a single UDP port, a dispatcher program is used to harvest the data packets and push them into the DataTurbine as the appropriate individual data Sources.
-This is the ADAMDispatcher, which is started with
+This is the ``ADAMDispatcher``, which is started with

 ::

     $ Start-KNXXXX_XXXADAMXXXXXX.sh

-The AdamDispatcher reads an XML configuration file located in ``${REALTIME_DATA}/lib/sensor.properties.xml``, and will create an ADAMSource for each ADAM module listed in the file.
-To add a new ADAM module, it must be added as a `<sensor>` with the pertinent details, and the ADAMDispatcher must be restarted.
+The ``AdamDispatcher`` reads an XML configuration file located in ``${REALTIME_DATA}/lib/sensor.properties.xml``, and will create an ``ADAMSource`` for each ADAM module listed in the file.
+To add a new ADAM module, it must be added as a ``<sensor>`` with the pertinent details, and the ``ADAMDispatcher`` must be restarted.
 The following example shows a ``<sensor>`` entry in the file

 .. sourcecode:: xml